-Regulatory Services - Enforcement Policy
+Regulatory Services Policy 2023

-Introduction
+1. Introduction

-The Royal Borough of Kingston and the London Borough of Sutton operate a shared service that jointly delivers a range of regulatory functions covering environmental health, trading standards, licensing, private sector housing and related activities across both boroughs.
+The Royal Borough of Kingston and the London Borough of Sutton operate a shared service to deliver a range of regulatory functions covering environmental health, trading standards, licensing, private sector housing, environmental enforcement and related activities across both boroughs.

-The primary aim of the service is to ensure compliance with the legislative framework within which it operates so that consumers, businesses, employees, individuals and the environment across both boroughs are protected, and transactions are fair and equitable.
-Fair, proportionate and effective enforcement is essential to protecting the health, safety and economic interests of all concerned, and there is a range of tools available to the service to achieve this.
+The primary aim of the service is to ensure compliance with the legislative framework within which it operates so that residents, consumers, businesses, employees, individuals and the environment are protected, and transactions are fair and equitable.
+Fair, proportionate and effective enforcement is essential to protect the health, safety and economic interests of all concerned, and there are a range of tools available to the service to achieve this.
+Each area of work uses different laws to ensure compliance and each has its own extensive body of regulations, codes of practice and guidance.
+Some functions also have additional policies but this document sets out the overarching principles of enforcement.